Aldi Composter

 Is the Aldi Composter A Good Deal?

-I found that Aldi’s composter is on the smaller side for this type of compost tumbler and the closest size I could find is 18.5 gallons compared to the Gardenline’s 15.9 gallon.
-This size is great it you are just looking to compost your vegetable scraps and don’t have a big need for compost.
 If you are wanting to compost your leaves or grass clippings from your yard you will find that this fills up pretty quick.
 Once you fill it (with a mix of “browns and greens”) you need to let it work for at least a few weeks for it to break everything down into usable compost before you can start filling again.

 Being on the smaller side is also a benefit for turning it and moving it around the yard.
 With larger compost bins it can be difficult to spin the tumbler once it is full and can also be tough to move it to a new spot if needed.